foladipo/book-store-api/README.md

 # Welcome to the Book Store!
 Book Store is RESTful API that enables you to create, edit and share your favourite books.
 It's stable, intuitive and, best of all, **free**!
-It was built using modern tech tech like [PostgreSQL](https://www.postgresql.org/) and [Node](https://nodejs.org/en/).
+It was built using modern technologies like [PostgreSQL](https://www.postgresql.org/) and [Node](https://nodejs.org/en/).